vmware-nsx/eval-docs-ids-ips/README.md

 In this exercise, we will use already established **reverse shell** from the Drupal servers as a **pivot** to gain access to the internal network which is not direclty accessible from the external VM.
 Traffic to the internal network will be routed through the established **reverse shell** from the **App1-WEB-TIER VM**.

+In order to launch this attakc sequence, you can either manually configure the **Metasploit** modules, or edit and run a pre-defined script.
+If you want to go with the script option, skip to step #3 and continue from there.

 **Initiate DrupalGeddon2 attack against App1-WEB-TIER VM (again)**
 1. If you have previously existed the SSH or Console session, restart the SSH or Console session with the  **External VM**
 2. If you have previously exited Metasploit, type **sudo msfconsole** to launch **Metasploit**.
 Follow the below steps to initiate the exploit.
 Hit **enter** between every step.